-The aim of the Structure of Earnings Survey is to provide detailed and harmonised data on the structure and distribution of employees' earnings.
-The target population of this survey is enterprises employing 10 or more persons and operating in NACE Sections B to S excluding Section O. This implies that relatively all types of economic activities are included in the target group except for agriculture and fishing activities and public administration-related enterprises.
-Data collected for this survey includes a demographic and socio-economic profile along with an earnings profile for a subsection of employees which are selected for this enquiry.
-All information is subsequently grossed up to represent all employees working within 10+ companies.
+The target population of this survey is enterprises employing 10 or more persons and operating in NACE Sections B to S. This implies that relatively all types of economic activities are included in the target group except for agriculture and fishing, activities of households as employers, undifferentiated goods and services-producing activities of households for own use and activities of extra territorial organisations and bodies (NACE A, T, U).
+Data collected for this survey includes a demographic and socio-economic profile along with an earnings profile for a subsection of employees working within the primary unit which are selected for this enquiry.
+All information is subsequently grossed up to represent all employees working within companies employing 10 employees or more.

-The sampling strategy used for this enquiry is two stages: the primary sampling unit (i.e. the enterprise) is selected using stratified sampling at NACE 2 digit level and size class.
+A 2-stage sampling mechanism is used for this survey.
+The primary sampling unit (i.e. the enterprise) is selected using stratified sampling at NACE 2 digit level and size class.
 The secondary sampling unit (i.e. employees) is selected via a simple random strategy within each enterprise.